 Program Outcomes

-5) Ability to design, conduct experiments, collect data, analyze and interpret results for the study of complex engineering problems or software engineering research topics.
+7) Has the ability to design and conduct experiments, collect data, analyze and interpret results for the investigation of complex engineering problems or software engineering–specific research topics.

-7) Ability to communicate effectively orally and in writing; knowledge of at least one foreign language; ability to write effective reports and understand written reports, to prepare design and production reports, to make effective presentations, to give and receive clear and understandable instructions.
+10) Has the ability to communicate effectively in oral and written form; has knowledge of at least one foreign language; writes effective reports, understands written reports, prepares design and production reports, makes effective presentations, and gives and receives clear and understandable instructions.

-9) To act in accordance with ethical principles, professional and ethical responsibility; information on the standards used in engineering applications.
+15) Acts in accordance with ethical principles; has knowledge of professional and ethical responsibilities and of the standards used in engineering practices.

 Course - Learning Outcome Relationship